modiimedia/contentful-hugo/readme.md

 ];
 ```

+`overrides` also has a `valueTransformer` options that allows you to manipulate the field data that will appear in frontmatter. `valueTransformer` takes a method that has the field value as a parameter and then returns the final result that will appear in the frontmatter.

-You can also use the overrides to transform the field data that will appear in frontmatter.
-Here's an example where we change the field name from "url" to "videoId" and then we use the valueTransformer to extract the video id from the url and then place it in the frontmatter.
+Here's an example where we change the field name from "url" to "videoId" and then we use the `valueTransformer` to extract the video id from the url and then place it in the frontmatter.

 ```js
 repeatableTypes: [